 queues at temples to get something to eat.
 I used to hear taunts that

 in spite of being young, this useless fellow is begging around.
 Last

-year, a helpful gentleman inspired and encouaged me to earn my living,
+year, a helpful gentleman inspired and encouraged me to earn my living,

 thus I pull a rickshaw now.
-Since I earn my money, I can live with my
+Since I earn my own money, I can live with my

-Vijay Bahadur sometimes blames it on his own luck for his misfortune
+Vijay Bahadur sometimes blames it on his own destiny for his misfortune

 and sometimes his family members.
 Recalling the gloomy days, he says,

 “I did not get a home and family during childhood and did not even get